yshui/deai/docs/basic_concepts.rst

 Language support
 ================

-Scripting language supports in deai are implemented in plugins.
+Scripting language supports in deai are implemented as plugins.
 Currently there is only the Lua plugin, but I will use plural anyways.

 These plugins implement the ability to load a script, and they also exposes deai objects in the languages' native form.